int-brain-lab/ONE/docs/FAQ.md

 # 2. Specify location after instantiation
 one.load_cache(Path.home() / 'tables_dir')
 ```
-**NB**: Avoid using the same location for different database cache tables: by default ONE will automatically overwrite tables when a newer version is available.
+**Note**: Avoid using the same location for different database cache tables: by default ONE will automatically overwrite tables when a newer version is available.
 To avoid automatic downloading, set `mode='local'`.

 ## How do check who I'm logged in as?
 ```python